mgifford/open-source-contracting/README.md

 - Any proprietary software licenses will need to give explicit approval before they can be used.
 - Code developed should be releasable if it serves the needs of the broader community.
 - Collaboration is never easy.
 However, if it is stated as one of the intended outcomes it is more likely to happen.
+- When evaluating tech solutions contractors will be encouraged to enhance existing modules, rather than build from scratch.
+Enhancements would be pushed upstream to improve the solutions for everyone.
+- Patches to existing modules will be contributed in the project's issue queue (ie. https://www.drupal.org/project/issues)

 # Sample language